 New research from Yale University identifies a strategy that non-harmful gut bacteria employ to preserve this stable relationship with their host during inflammation.

-Stability in the composition of the hundred trillion bacterial cells in the human gastrointestinal tract is crucial to health, but scientists have been perplexed how our microbiota withstands an onslaught of toxins, dietary changes, and immune response to infections or antibiotics with little change.
+Stability in the composition of the hundred trillion bacterial cells in the human gastrointestinal tract is crucial to health, but scientists have been perplexed by how our microbiota withstands an onslaught of toxins, dietary changes, and immune response to infections or antibiotics with little change.

 Research from Yale published in the January 9 issue of the journal Science identifies a strategy that commensal, or non-harmful, gut bacteria employ to preserve this stable relationship with their host during inflammation.